kedro-partitioned/kedro-partitioned/docs/decorators.md

 ## Concat Partitions

 This decorator is used to concatenate the partitions of a dataset into a single dataset.
-It is similar to the `ConcatenatedDataSet`, but can be used as a decorator in a node.
+It is similar to the `ConcatenatedDataset`, but can be used as a decorator in a node.

 ```{eval-rst}
 .. autofunction::